 Building Your Car’s Winter Survival Kit

 If the piercing winter cold isn’t enough to make you cry for summer, think about how awful it would be to be stranded on the side of the road in the middle of the night with a broken down car and no supplies.
 Is that a little scarier than the cold?
 We think so.
 Whether you’re in your house and need some emergency supplies in case of a power outage, or on the road, it’s important to have an emergency kit on hand.
 This time, we’re talking about road emergency preparedness during the cold months.

 Why You Need a Kit

 While you’re unlikely to be stranded for too long on the side of a major highway, this may not be the case in the wilderness on your way to the family cabin.
 You can never be too prepared when it comes to Minnesota temperatures.
 Temperatures frequently drop to single digits and below zero.
+In fact, there are a number of natural disasters Minnesota is at risk for.
 Don’t get caught without adequate food, water, and tools.
 Your kit, at a minimum, should last you 72 hours.

 This is not an exhaustive list.
 If you have medications or special dietary needs, plan accordingly.
 Below is what we feel everyone should have in their emergency car kit.